 Navigator passengers generally are 40+, affluent and quite well traveled.
 The average age skews older on longer, non-holiday sailings and younger during summer and holiday vacation periods, when plenty of multigenerational families come onboard.
 Parents should not be afraid to take well behaved, self-entertaining children onboard during these times, but the line does cater mainly to older adults.

 You will find many nationalities represented onboard, though North Americans dominate.
 Many passengers will be veteran Regent Seven Seas cruisers, and they can often be heard comparing notes on previous experiences with the line (as well as with sailings on other upscale lines like Crystal).

 The dress code is almost always elegant casual after 6 p.m.
 Skirts or slacks paired with blouses or sweaters, pant suits or dresses are acceptable for ladies, while men should wear slacks and collared shirts.
-Sport jackets are optional; jeans, T-shirts, baseball caps, shorts, sneakers and bathrobes are not allowed in any public area in the evening.
+Sport jackets and ties are optional; jeans, T-shirts, baseball caps, shorts, sneakers and bathrobes are not allowed in any public area in the evening, except on the final evening when the dress code is relaxed so passengers can pack.
 In addition, cruises of 16 nights or longer will have two formal optional nights, when passengers can either wear elegant casual attire or opt for a more formal look (gowns, cocktail dresses, dark suits or tuxedos).